benhall-7/pyprc/README.md

 # pyprc

 A python extension module for working with Smash Ultimate parameter (".prc") files.
-(TODO) Install using `pip install pyprc`.
-Requires python versions >= 3.6.
+Install using `pip install pyprc`.
+Packages are available for linux, mac, and windows for Python 3.6 to 3.9.

 ## Documentation